ashen-wijayaratne/Public_Cargills2/README.md

 - Credentials are handled securely and never committed to version control.
 - This public version censors any sensitive or proprietary logic.

-## License

-This project is for educational and informational use.
-Please respect the terms of service of Cargills Online and Google APIs.